rocky-linux/documentation/docs/gemstones/markdown-demo-v2.md

 - Use [Markdown](https://daringfireball.net/projects/markdown).
 - Knowledge of markdown.

-This guide demonstrates popular Markdown tags used on [https://docs.rockylinux.org](https://docs.rockylinux.org) and also includes the admonitions tag, which is not part of the standard Markdown tags.
+This guide demonstrates popular Markdown tags used on [https://docs.rockylinux.org](https://docs.rockylinux.org) and includes the admonitions tag, which is not part of the standard Markdown tags.

 ## The Demo